google/speed-opportunity-finder/README.md

   project.
 1. set the cron job to gather data on a regular basis (suggested not more often than daily)
-1. attach a Data Studio project to the bigquery tables for creating reports.
+1. attach a Data Studio project to the BigQuery tables for creating reports.
    Follow the steps below to ensure the calculated fields in the data sources are maintained.
     1. make a copy of the Data Studio data sources and attach them to the